 - Provide better mentoring on research and service activities for new tenure-track faculty

-Goal 3: Strengthen the organizational and knowledge management capacity of SPNHA to fulfill its mission.
+Goal 3: Strengthen the organizational and knowledge management capacity of SCLD to fulfill its mission.

-Objective: Create decentralized internal administrative structure to implement strategy and recognize growth and maturation of SPNHA.
+Objective: Create decentralized internal administrative structure to implement strategy and recognize growth and maturation of SCLD.

 - Create a reorganization committee

-- Complete and maintain SPNHA policy and procedure handbook
+- Complete and maintain SCLD policy and procedure handbook

 - Monitor university development of post-tenure review process and encourage development of policies that ensures: (a.) preservation of academic freedom; (b) compliance with standards of due process; (c) recognition of situational differences in a diverse faculty; (d) the supremacy of peer review; and (e) a voluntary and incentive-based process.

 Objective: Improve recruitment and admissions process to better identify, attract, and admit high quality graduate students